stonith404/pingvin-share/README.md

 #### Name

-You can change the name of the app by visiting the admin configuration page and changing the `App Name` setting.
+You can change the name of the app by visiting the admin configuration page and changing the `App Name`.

 #### Logo